welldigital/jobs/README.md

 We're user-focused, agile and open because we believe that's the best way to to make brilliant digital services for our customers.

+We're based in Manchester at Well HQ on the Bridgewater Canal.

 Right now we're looking for:

 - [Senior Product Manager](senior-product-manager.md)